microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

 4. Follow the instructions.
 5. **Upload** the resulting zip file to Microsoft CSS.

-If you want, you can open `Findings.html` which is included in the resulting zip file.
+If you want to review the `Findings`, extract all files and folders in the resulting zip file, then run `ShowTheFindings.ps1`.

 ## Minimum requirements

 - Windows Server 2016 or later
 - Service Manager 2019 or later
-- Windows Powershell version 4.0 or later
+- Windows PowerShell version 4.0 or later

 ## Notes: